 A skilled teacher and theater arts instructor, Joe has taught the performance practicum for Alternative Performance Methods at Georgia Tech—offered by the School of Literature, Media and Communication at Georgia Tech’s Ivan Allen College of Liberal Arts.
 He often works with Emory theater students as a Contributing Professional, helping students workshop new productions.

-Joe is a graduate of the drama program at the University of Georgia at Athens and lives in Atlanta.
+Joe, who is a transplant from upstate New York, is a graduate of the drama program at the University of Georgia at Athens and lives in Atlanta.